Cowpox: Kinepox

 Kinepox is an alternative term for the smallpox vaccine used in early 19th-century America.
-Popularized by Jenner in the late 1790s, kinepox was a far safer method for inoculating people against smallpox than the previous method, variolation, which had a 3% fatality rate.
+Popularized by Jenner in the late 1790s, kinepox was a far safer method for inoculating people against smallpox than the previous method, variolation, which still resulted in a form of the disease, albeit milder, that still had a fatality rate of 1–2%.

 In a famous letter to Meriwether Lewis in 1803, Thomas Jefferson instructed the Lewis and Clark Expedition to "carry with you some matter of the kine-pox; inform those of them with whom you may be, of its efficacy as a preservative from the smallpox; & encourage them in the use of it..."
 Jefferson had developed an interest in protecting American Indians from smallpox, having been aware of epidemics along the Missouri River during the previous century.
 A year before his special instructions to Lewis, Jefferson had persuaded a visiting delegation of North American Indian chieftains to be vaccinated with kinepox during the winter of 1801–1802.
 Unfortunately, Lewis never got the opportunity to use kinepox during the pair's expedition, as it had become inadvertently inactive—a common occurrence in a time before vaccines were stabilized with preservatives such as glycerol or kept at refrigeration temperatures.

-Prevention

-Today, the virus is found in Europe, mainly in the UK.
-Human cases are very rare (though in 2010 a laboratory worker contracted cowpox) and most often contracted from domestic cats.
-Human infections usually remain localized and self-limiting, but can become fatal in immunosuppressed patients.
-The virus is not commonly found in cattle; the reservoir hosts for the virus are woodland rodents, particularly voles.
-Domestic cats contract the virus from these rodents.
-Symptoms in cats include lesions on the face, neck, forelimbs, and paws, and, less commonly, upper respiratory tract infections.
-Symptoms of infection with cowpox virus in humans are localized, pustular lesions generally found on the hands and limited to the site of introduction.
-The incubation period is nine to ten days.
-The virus is most prevalent in late summer and autumn.
+Opposition to vaccination